 Everyone has a story to tell.
 We want to make sure they get told.

 San Diego dramatists connect with storytellers currently isolated in assisted and skilled nursing facilities.
-Performances of their stories will be shared with the community through New Village Arts in early 2021.

 Executive Director, New Village Arts Theatre (Project Sponsor):

 Kristianne Kurner is the Executive Artistic Director of New Village Arts Theatre.
 Kristianne founded New Village Arts in 2001.
 She is trained as an actor and a director, with a BFA in theatre from the College of William & Mary and an MFA from the Actors Studio/New School.
 Kristianne is the recent recipient of the Clare Rose Sabbatical Award from Fieldstone Leadership Network.